fongor/100-days-of-code/log.md

 ### Day 1: January 7th, 2017
 ##### (delete me or comment me out)

-**Today's Progress:** My local weather shower machine was not working anymore, I couldn't understand why, received some help from free code camp's gitter about using ip-api.com instead of navigator, and it worked again.
+**Today's Progress:** My local weather viewer was not working anymore, I couldn't understand why, received some help from free code camp's gitter about using ip-api.com instead of navigator, and it worked again.
 Now I'd like to restyle it a bit.

 **Thoughts:** Hum, few months without actual coding, I need to get my hands dirty again quickly.